Victory (The Jacksons album): Artwork

 Tensions reportedly grew between the brothers during the recording sessions and as a result, minimal publicity photography was done.
+The official album cover art at the request and demand of the label, instead features a very detailed illustrated painting of the band.
+The album cover art was commissioned from famed science fiction and fantasy book cover illustrator, Michael Whelan.

-The album cover art was commissioned from famed illustrator Michael Whelan.
-On the first release of the record there was a white dove on Randy's shoulder (third from left).
-On later issues the bird was removed.
+The cover art features the Jacksons brothers, in a cartoon adventure theme.
+The Jackson brothers from left on the cover art are; Marlon, Jackie, Randy (On the first release of the record there was a white dove on Randy's shoulder.
+On later issues the bird was removed.), Michael, Jermaine, and Tito.

 Singles

 The song "State of Shock" peaked at No. 3 on the Billboard Hot 100.
 The second single, "Torture", reached No. 17, and "Body", the third single, became a moderate hit peaking at No. 47.
 The album peaked at No. 4 on the Billboard 200 in the week of August 4, 1984.
-The fourth single, "Wait", was released in 1985 in the UK, Canada and Brazil only - it is not known to have charted anywhere, and was possibly withdrawn.
-The single version of "Wait" is a remix which features a slap bassline in place of the original synth bass, as well as additional lead synth - and has never been released elsewhere.
+The fourth single, "Wait", was released in 1985 in the US, the UK, Canada and Brazil only – it is not known to have charted anywhere, and was possibly withdrawn.
+The single version of "Wait" is a remix which features a slap bassline in place of the original synth bass, as well as additional lead synth.

+Critical reception

+AllMusic stated, "Victory has the distinctions of being the only Jacksons album to feature all six brothers and the last Jacksons album to feature Michael Jackson… In retrospect, Victory is a competent album of slick contemporary R&B, occasionally goosed toward greatness by the appearance of one of pop music's most identifiable voices.
+Which is the same thing you can say about nearly the entire Jackson 5/Jacksons catalog".